drhayes/drhayes.io/src/blog/javascript-toolchain-sucks.md

 But I can't help wondering if there's a usability failure here.
 Extensive configurability surfaces (like preferences dialogs with a gajillion tabs) are sometimes a sign of ceded design responsibilities.
 They're also sometimes a sign of bad engineering workarounds and cans kicked down the road.

-Not to pick on TypeScript here too much (they're all guilty), have you seen `tsconfig.json`'s property [`disableSizeLimit`](https://www.typescriptlang.org/tsconfig#disableSizeLimit)?
+Not to pick on TypeScript here too much (they're all guilty), but have you seen `tsconfig.json`'s property [`disableSizeLimit`](https://www.typescriptlang.org/tsconfig#disableSizeLimit)?
 It's categorized under "Editor Support".
 Why is the compiler config worried about bloating the memory of editors? *Which* editor is it worried about here?
 I'm pretty sure this was added because of something going on with Visual Studio Code.
 And Code is a useful editor, and I'm glad we're keeping it working.
 But, again, the compiler *might* have an option turned on to help that editor... sometimes?